 Information Security Program

 Any vendor with the potential to access or store advisor or client data must have an information security program in place.
 This program should outline technical, physical, and administrative safeguards specifically designed for protecting sensitive information.
 These safeguards may include:

 - Idle browser session timeouts

-3) What are the vendor’s data security policies?
-Sensitive information should be encrypted at rest, and you should hold the encryption key.
-That way, if a privacy breach does occur on the vendor side, your data will be meaningless to whoever gains unauthorized access.
+When it comes to a vendor’s data security policies, here’s the bottom line: sensitive information should be encrypted, and you should hold the encryption key.
+That way, if a privacy breach does occur on the vendor side, your data will be meaningless to anyone who gains unauthorized access.

 Also, role-based access is a necessity.
 That is, only authorized vendor employees should have access to sensitive information, and authorization should be based on a business need.

 Any vendor you partner with should use software that is set up to receive the most current security updates on a regular basis—so your sensitive data won’t be left vulnerable.
 Vulnerability assessments should be performed on a continual basis, and a change management procedure should be in place, as software changes could open security holes in the vendor’s system.
 Finally, antivirus programs are a requirement, and they should offer real-time scanning protection on all computer systems.